igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/bubblesort/BubbleSort.md

 [1, 2, 4, 5, 8] -> [1, 2, 4, 5, 8]
 ```

-Now, the array is already sorted, but the algorithm does not know if it is completed.
+Now, the list is already sorted, but the algorithm does not know if it is completed.
 The algorithm needs one whole pass without any swap to know it is sorted

 **Third Pass**
 ```